 Although located near the main highway to Sedona, the site feels far from the hikers, bikers, jeepers, and seekers that converge in the popular heart of Red Rock country.
 Maybe it’s the gravel road . . . or maybe the Sinagua simply marked this land as theirs forever before slipping away.

 More recently this land was part of the sprawling V Bar V ranch.
-While all that remains of property’s ranch house is the stone fireplace bearing the ranch’s brand, much of the surrounding land is still a working ranch – although now run by the University of Arizona as an agricultural experiment station.
+All that remains of property’s ranch house is the stone fireplace bearing the ranch’s brand.
+However, much of the surrounding land is still a working ranch run by the University of Arizona as an agricultural experiment station.

 You are reminded of this part of its past as you circle around that lonely fireplace as you follow the path that runs along the edge of the cottonwoods above the Wet Beaver Creek.